olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 5-way button:

-- bind button (to enter bind mode, hold down the button for ca 5 seconds)
+- bind button (to enter bind mode, hold the button in the down direction for ca 4 seconds)

 Notes:

-- To enter the system bootloader for flashing, hold down the button during power up
+- To enter the system bootloader for flashing, hold the button in the down direction during power up
 - The flight controller may not provide enough power for the FRM303 to run properly, choose a proper power source

 ## Flashing ##